myresearch-ai/CarND-Finding-LaneLines-Project-1/README.md

 Overview
 ---

 **Perception** is a fundamental requirement of any **autonomous system**.
 In order to successfully navigate the world (environment), an autonomous system - a self-driving car in this application - must be capable of perceiving its surroundings such as lane lines, road curves, pedestrians, etc. **Computer vision** techniques are used to achieve this goal - perception.
-Images & videos from cameras & other sensors are used as inputs in the computer vision system which is dsigned to extract useful features to allow a self-driving car perceive its environment.
+Images & videos from cameras & other sensors are used as inputs in the computer vision system which is deigned to extract useful features to allow a self-driving car perceive its environment.

 Goal
 ---